Skip to main content

 It considers:

-Only the direction with the best combination of structure and reward potential is selected.
+Only the direction with the stronger combination of these factors is selected.

 Learn more on the AI Alpha Strategy page.